JoyfulReaper/HappyGopher/README.md

 * Review your firewall and router configuration.
 * Avoid placing secrets anywhere inside the content directory.
 * Run the service under a restricted Windows account where practical.
+* Treat an enabled guestbook as untrusted public input and monitor its storage.

 Gopher does not provide encryption.
 Traffic, selectors, and downloaded content are sent in plaintext.